Whistle While You Work

 "Whistle While You Work" is a song with music written by Frank Churchill and lyrics written by Larry Morey for the 1937 animated Disney film Snow White and the Seven Dwarfs.
-It was performed in the film by voice actress Adriana Caselotti.
-It also is featured in the 1979 stage adaptation.
+It was performed in the film by voice actress Adriana Caselotti as Snow White.
+It was also featured in the 1979 stage adaptation.
+A rewritten version appears in the 2025 live-action remake of the original film, performed by Rachel Zegler as the titular character, along with the Seven Dwarfs.